thobiast/pcof/README.md

         Convert number from a time unit to another time unit.

         Arguments:
-            number       (int): Number to convert
+            number             (int): number to convert

         Keyword arguments:
             from_unit    (seconds/minutes/hours/days/weeks/months/years):
                                       unit to convert from
             to_unit      (seconds/minutes/hours/days/weeks/months/years):
                                       unit to convert to

         Keyword arguments (opt):
             precision          (int): number of digits after the decimal point (default 0)
             days_month   (int/float): number of days in each month (default 30)
             days_year    (int/float): number of days in each year (default 365)

         Return:
             number converted to new unit